moble/SphericalFunctions.jl/docs/src/conventions.md

+Saul felt that following Wigner was a mistake, and to just bite the bullet and use the conjugate.
+That's reasonable; I just have to conjugate the entire representation equation to turn it into an equation for rotating spherical harmonics.

+---

 We first define the rotor that takes ``(\hat{x}, \hat{y}, \hat{z})`` onto ``(\hat{\theta}, \hat{\phi}, \hat{r})``.
 Then, we can invert
 that, so that given a rotor that specifies such a rotation exactly, we